Shreyansh-1998/mlproject/README.md

 ## Introduction About the data:

-*The goal is to predict the performance of student's score using(Regression Analysis)*
+*The goal is to predict the performance of student using(Regression Analysis)*

 Target variable:
 * `math score`: Marks obtained in Mathematics